-When: May 28, 2024 at 12:00 pm CDT
+When: June 9, 2025 at 10:00 am CDT

-Where: 1301 McKinney Street, Suite 5100, Houston, Texas 77010
+Where: 1550 Lemar Street, Suite 2000, Houston, Texas 77010

-Who: Shareholders of record at close of business on April 16, 2024 will be eligible to vote.
+Who: Shareholders of record at close of business on April [•], 2025 will be eligible to vote.

-What: We are asking shareholders to vote on the following three items:
+What: We are asking shareholders to vote on the following five items:

-Item up for Vote Board's Voting Recommendation Page Reference Election of Class II Directors, to serve until the 2027 Annual Meeting of Shareholders (Item 1) For Each Candidate 10 Ratification of the appointment of Whitley Penn LLP as the Company's independent auditor for 2024 (Item 2) For 16 Approval of an amendment to the Company's 2022 Omnibus Incentive Plan (Item 3) For 18
+Item up for Vote Board's Voting Recommendation Page Reference Election of one Class III Director, to serve until the 2028 Annual Meeting of Shareholders (Item 1) For Each Candidate 12 Ratification of the appointment of Whitley Penn LLP as the Company's independent auditor for 2025 (Item 2) For 18 Approval of an amendment to the Company's 2022 Omnibus Incentive Plan to increase the number of available shares to 2,750,000 (Item 3) For 20 Approval of a proposal authorizing the Board of Directors of the Company to enact a reverse split of its shares at a ratio between one to two and one to nine in the Board's discretion.
+For 25 Approval of a proposal to adjourn the Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, one or more of the other proposals to be voted on at the Meeting.
+For 32